 - Brainstorm program elements early to allow maximum time to secure sponsors.

 - Identify the value of each category; reinforce the benefits of a previously held program and its sponsorship levels.

-- Create a fact sheet for each property/individual sponsorship category.
+- Create a fact sheet for each property or individual sponsorship category.

-- Offer higher level sponsors the right of first refusal.
-Majority of sponsors are either participating or onsite.
+- Offer higher-level sponsors the right of first refusal.
+The majority of sponsors are either participating or onsite.

 - Renew all sponsorships at least six months prior to the event.

-- Secure new/replacement sponsors at least three months prior to the event.
+- Secure new and replacement sponsors at least three months prior to the event.

 - Hold weekly or regular meetings to communicate sponsor status and renewals.

 Sponsors consider the return on investment (ROI) when measuring the value of sponsorships.
 And the most important elements include awareness and financial benefits.

 Nevertheless, event planners who organize community events such as a food festival will determine sponsorship levels and direct benefits from the organizer to help support those ROI objectives.
 Depending on the sponsorship level, visibility included in the Taste may include any portion or all of the following: